Memorial Day Speech Resources: Fact Sheet

 One of the many uses of a presidential proclamation is to ceremoniously honor a group or call attention to certain issues or events.
 Some recent Memorial Day proclamations, from the Compilation of Presidential Documents, include the following:

-Presidential proclamations and remarks from 1993 to the present are available through the govinfo service on the Government Publishing Office website.
-Earlier remarks are available through The American Presidency Project, established by the University of California, Santa Barbara.
+Presidential proclamations and remarks since 1993 are available through the GovInfo website from the Government Publishing Office.
+Earlier remarks are available through the American Presidency Project, established by the University of California, Santa Barbara.

 Government Resources